Chart Color Schemes

 Freshwater - Brookvale features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Freshwater - Brookvale, as per the latest Census evaluation, 41.7% of dwellings were houses while 58.4% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
-This contrasts with Sydney metropolitan area's composition of 57.6% houses and 42.4% other dwellings.
-Home ownership in Freshwater - Brookvale stood at 27.6%, lower than Sydney metro's level, with mortgaged dwellings accounting for 35.4% and rented ones for 37.0%.
-The median monthly mortgage repayment in the area was $3,033, exceeding the Sydney metro average of $3,000.
-Similarly, the median weekly rent figure was recorded at $600 compared to Sydney metro's $592.
+In Freshwater - Brookvale, as per the latest Census evaluation, 41.7% of dwellings were houses while 58.4% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Sydney metropolitan area had 57.6% houses and 42.4% other dwellings.
+Home ownership in Freshwater - Brookvale was at 27.6%, with mortgaged dwellings at 35.4% and rented ones at 37.0%.
+The median monthly mortgage repayment was $3,033, higher than Sydney metro's average of $3,000.
+Median weekly rent stood at $600, compared to Sydney metro's $592.
 Nationally, Freshwater - Brookvale's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing